No booking fees on the app

 London Paddington to Swindon (Wilts) train travel guide

-Taking the train from London Paddington to Swindon (Wilts) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Paddington, you can arrive at Swindon (Wilts) in just 50m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London Paddington to Swindon (Wilts) is efficient and offers a scenic and comfortable experience.
+With frequent departures from London Paddington, you can reach Swindon (Wilts) in just 49m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking